 - Diagnosing dementia: our step-by-step guide will steer you through the process of seeking a professional diagnosis.

-- Home care support services and help at home: find out about the options available if your relative needs extra help around the home.
+- Domiciliary care: find out about the options available if your relative needs extra help around the home.

 Page last reviewed: 20 May 2016